from the Office

 Do you provide the vaccine in the office?

-Yes, we will in the LA office, but most likely not before middle or end of February.
 I will notify you as soon as I know.

 Should I get vaccinated if I already had Covid?

 Yes, you should.
 It is however reasonable to delay the vaccination for 90 days from the time of infection to allow others to receive the vaccine sooner, as the risk of reinfection appears extremely low during this interval.